the-incluseum/anti-oppressive-spaces/checklist-organizational.md

 - Sensory Experiences
   - How do you honor different ways visitors sense or are able to sense content?
   - How has your online content been made accessible?
+(See Anti-Oppressive Online Spaces Checklist)
   - Is your public space, program space and/or exhibit space scent-free?
 If not, consider a scent-free policy.
 This will also influence the selection of cleaning products.
 For artworks or interactives that have an olifactory element, make